christinepuk/capuk-k8s-infra/PLEX-OBJECT-STORAGE.md

 ### Recommended Bucket Structure

-If your existing bucket isn't organized, consider this structure for optimal Plex experience:
+If your existing bucket isn't organized, consider this structure for optimal experience with both services:

 ```
 your-bucket/